AssetFetch/blender/README.md

 This addon is a client for the [AssetFetch protocol](https://assetfetch.org), an open system for 3D asset discovery and automated imports.

+# Installation

+**A user-friendly installation via ZIP file is not yet available, but it will be provided along with the first actual release in the near future.**
+Until then the addon can only be installed using the development setup, outlined below.

 ## Development Setup

 This is the setup for developing the addon.